-Take the first step – Thiel College offers admission on a rolling basis and will review a completed application once official transcripts and official SAT/ACT test scores are received.
+Apply today to Thiel College and join our network of over 15,000 alumni!
+We offer admission on a rolling basis and will review a completed application once official transcripts and official SAT/ACT test scores are received.
+Read below for a full list of admission requirements.
 Decisions are typically made within two weeks.

 After submitting an application, students must also submit: